Hatha Yoga: The Foundation of All Yoga | Complete Guide

 Style

-Hatha Yoga is a broad umbrella term that refers to a physical yoga practice that generally emphasizes slower, more deliberate movements compared to faster, more dynamic styles like Vinyasa Yoga or Ashtanga Yoga.
+Hatha Yoga is a broad umbrella term that refers to a physical yoga practice that generally emphasizes slower, more deliberate movements compared to faster, more dynamic styles like Vinyasa or Ashtanga Yoga.

 It is a practice rooted in stability and presence, inviting practitioners to explore postures with a focus on alignment, breath awareness, and conscious relaxation.